Daylight Energy Fatigue or D.E.F. 🌤️

-The user here was trying to upsell the idea that a screenreader with an e-ink screen is better suited for long haul reading than a tablet with an iridescent IPS panel—because of reflection, glare or yada yada ‘blue light’ radiation or something like that.
-As is usual on discussion forums, the thread led to plenty of heat on either side of the aisle with each group pressing for their case.
-Opinions like this (1) not looking at the source of light directly to (2) because blue light could hurt our eyes to (3) e-ink is almost like reading on paper and so on were thrown around a lot.
+The user here was trying to upsell the idea that a screenreader with an e-ink screen is better suited for long haul reading than a tablet with an iridescent IPS panel—because of reflection, glare, or some sort of ‘blue light’ radiation from a backlit screen like that.
+As is usual on discussion forums online, the thread led to plenty of heated arguments on both sides of the aisle with each advocating for their case with opinions like:

-For a moment I thought if paper was so much better than a digital screen and if it has all these special magical qualities for the eyes then why aren’t people moving away from smartphones and tablets and going back to the way we used to read and write on paper?
-Line up textbooks in a cabinet made of teakwood! 🤯
+For a moment I thought that if the paper was so much better than a digital screen and if it had all these magical qualities for the eyes then why aren’t people moving back from their smartphones and tablets to the way things to be with the dead-tree?

 As someone working on new book format for the web I had to find out.
-What were these people thinking and why they thought were upselling their favorite product with the qualities of physical paper?
-I put my search-ninja-hat on and ventured into the world of science to get some better answers and here are my findings:
+What are these people thinking and why do they feel that physical paper is better for their eyes?
+I put my search-ninja hat on and ventured into the world of science to get some answers:

-To cut the long story short, none of the arguments in favor or against the benefits of an e-ink screen over an iridescent one are accurate or even close to being accurate.
-If you look at it through the lens of science both tablets and e-readers are equally great for reading books depending on when and where you pick it up for reading.
+To cut the long story short, none of the arguments in favor or against the benefits of an e-ink screen over an iridescent one are accurate or even remotely close.

-As long as the contrast and flux of light is good enough for your eyes to discern the text, you will not be affected adversely by the underlying techonology in anyway.
-But if the ambient lighting is low, then there is a chance for you to be hurting your eyes more with a screenreader than a tablet.
-On a tablet you can ajust the brightness without worrying about ambience.
+As long as the contrast and flux of light are enough for your eyes to discern the text, your eyes will not be affected by the underlying technology in any way.
+But if the ambient-light is low, then there is a chance for your eyes to be hurting more with a screenreader than a tablet.

 [ Image credits: www.nkcf.org]

-Human eye is a simple optical receptor.
-Light rays enter our eyes from one end, through a transparent cornea which are then focused on to the other end, the retinal photoreceptors on the back of our eye using a crystalline convex len in the middle.
-The iris and pupil take care of the incoming flux of light—the intensity—by expanding or shrinking and letting in only a safe amount of light for our photoreceptors to process.
-This is called exposure, like the one there is in a camera.
+A human eye is a simple optical receptor.
+Light rays enter from one end, through a transparent cornea and are then focused on to the other end, on the back of the eye, on to the retinal photoreceptors using a crystalline convex lens in the middle.
+The iris and the pupil take care of the incoming flux of light, meaning, the intensity, by expanding or shrinking to let-in only a safe amount of light for our photoreceptors to process.

 [ Image credits: www.nkcf.org]

-From the explanation above, it is clear that the process of collecting light rays through the lens and projecting those light rays onto a retinal surface on the back of the eye is a simple process and it follows the laws of classical physics.
-The simplicity of the mechanism, optical refraction, is also the reason why the human eye is called a simple type of eye for peripheral vision as opposed to say a compound eye of a dragonfly.
+In other words, the process of collecting light rays through a lens and projecting those rays onto the retinal surface on the back of the eye is a simple physical process and it follows the general laws of classical physics.

-Reflected or direct, light is light, it remains the same and the underlying phsyics of its nature doesn’t change.
-As long as the intensity (flux) is safe for our pupillary filters to pass, we can stare at the source as long as we wanted to.
+Reflected or direct, an electromagnetic wave (and the underlying physics) remains unchanged till infinity.
+As long as the intensity (or flux) of light is safe for our pupillary filters to pass through, we can stare at that source object as long as we want.

 This solves the first piece of our puzzle:

-If it had mattered, we would have had reflector screens on market that were reflecting content off the iPad so that our eyes didn’t have to see at the source of light directly.
+If it had mattered, there would have been reflectors available on the market that were reflecting content off of the iPad so that our eyes didn’t have to look at the shining screen directly.

 ------------------------------------------ | Alphabet | Type or light | | ----------- | ------------------------ | | G. | Gamma rays | | X. | X-rays. | | U. | Ultraviolet zone | | V. | Visible spectrum | | I. | Infrared zone. | | M. | Micro waves | | R. | Radio waves | | P. | Power frequencies | ------------------------------------------